brichardson36/MNIST-Handwritten-Digit-Recognition/README.md

 ## To start the backend API:
 Navigate to the API folder of the cloned repo directory and run the app.py file with 'python app.py' This should start the API locally on port 5000.

+## To start the Frontend App:
+Navigate into the image-sender folder.
+Using npm, run npm i to install needed libraries run npm start to start the app on your localhost